Home » Boiled Peanuts

 I adore boiled peanuts.
 They’re salty, spicy, delicious, and a bit of a litmus test.
 You say you don’t like them?
 Then you must not be from around here.

 I can accept that boiled peanuts aren’t a universal favorite, I guess, but why are some people so dismissive of them?
 I mean they’re nowhere near as polarizing as salmon croquettes, they present no biological taste weirdness like cilantro, and they’re certainly not as culturally contested as that whole crawfish thing.
-I can only assume that most people who turn their noses up at boiled peanuts simply have never had any.
+I can only assume that most people who turn their nose up at boiled peanuts simply have never had any.

 To those of us who know and therefore love them, boiled peanuts are proof of a higher power.
 Consider the way the beginning of the peanut harvest and the start of college football season line up ALMOST EXACTLY.
 Do you really think that sort of thing is mere coincidence?